gambol99/platform-tenant/README.md

 # EKS Tenant Example Repository

+## Overview

 This repository provides an example implementation of a multi-tenant EKS cluster setup.
 It demonstrates how to:

 - Deploy and manage tenant-specific EKS clusters
 - Configure cluster settings via YAML definitions in `clusters/`
 - Apply infrastructure as code using Terraform
 - Bootstrap platform components from a tenant repository

+You can see view the platform here: https://github.com/gambol99/kubernetes-platform

 ## Structure